PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ## 1. Why Parrot?
-**Huggingface** lists [12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** lists 7 fremium and commercial paraphrasers like [QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa has discussed an experimental paraphraser for augmenting text data [here](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744), Sentence-transfomers offers a [paraphrase mining utility](https://www.sbert.net/examples/applications/paraphrase-mining/README.html).
+**Huggingface** lists [12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** lists 7 fremium and commercial paraphrasers like [QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa has discussed an experimental paraphraser for augmenting text data [here](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744), Sentence-transfomers offers a [paraphrase mining utility](https://www.sbert.net/examples/applications/paraphrase-mining/README.html) and NLPAug offers word level augmentation with a PPDB(a multi-million paraphrase database).
 While these attempts at paraphrasing are great, there are still some gaps and paraphrasing is NOT yet a mainstream option for text augmentation in building NLU models....Parrot is a humble attempt to fill some of these gaps.

 **What is a good paraphrase?** Almost all conditoned text generation models are validated  on 2 factors, (1) if the generated text conveys the same meaning as the original context (Adequacy) (2) if the text is fluent / grammtically correct english (Fluency).
 For instance Neural Machine Translation outputs are tested for Adequacy and Fluency.
 But [a good paraphrase](https://www.aclweb.org/anthology/D10-1090.pdf) should be adequate and fluent while being as different as possible on the surface lexical form.
 With respect to this definition, the  **3 key metrics** that measures the quality of paraphrases are:
  - **Adequacy** (Is the meaning preserved adequately?)
  - **Fluency** (Is the paraphrase fluent English?)
- - **Diversity or Lexical Dissimilarity** (How much has the paraphrase changed the original sentence?)
+ - **Diversity (Lexical / Phrasal / Syntactical) ** (How much has the paraphrase changed the original sentence?)

 *Parrot offers knobs to control Adequacy, Fluency and Diversity as per your needs.*